The CGLMP Bell Inequalities: Acknowledgements

 \section{Acknowledgements}

 The author is grateful for helpful discussions with Drs E Cavalcanti, R Y Teh and J Vaccaro, and Professors S M Barnett and B M Garraway.
 Financial support from University of Glasgow and Imperial College, London during the conduct of this research is acknowledged.
-The author is also grateful to two referees for raising issues that have resulted in a somewhat different conclusion about CGLMP inequalities.
+The author is also grateful to two referees for raising issues that have resulted in a somewhat different conclusion about CGLMP inequalities, and to one referee for directing his attention to the contextuality loophole.\textbf{\ }